rage/programming-23/data/part-5/1-more-lists.md

 print(my_sum) # prints out 39 (which equals 3 + 12 + 9 + 15)
 ```

-That is, the column handled here consists of the elements at index 2 on _each row_.
+The column handled here consists of the elements at index 2 on _each row_.

-[The visualisation tool](http://www.pythontutor.com/visualize.html) is definitely recommended for understanding how these functions work!
+[The visualisation tool](http://www.pythontutor.com/visualize.html) is definitely recommended for understanding how these functions work.

 Changing the value of a single element within the matrix is simple: choose a row within the matrix, and then a column within the row: